rpflugfelder/rpflugfelder.github.io/research.md

 # Dynamic Perception and Understanding

+My scientific interest lies in visual motion analysis and tracking and in the importance of motion perception in object recognition and scene understanding.

+## Examples

-Please move your mouse pointer over the image and click the left mouse button to start the animation.
+Please move your mouse pointer (or finger) over the image and click the left mouse button (or touch your display) to start the animation and to perceive motion.

 <figure>
   <img src="/assets/images/cam.png" height="240" width="300" alt="Static Image" data-alt="/assets/images/cam.gif">